ripSquid/styrdokument/stadgar/eng/stadgar.md

 ### §11.2 Chapter auditor

 §11.2.1 The chapter's auditors are two (2) persons, of which one of the positions must always be filled.
+These are elected by the chapter meeting.

 §11.2.2 For all bodies of the chapter there must exist at least one auditor that can audit the activities without risk for any bias in accordance with §11.3.2.